 - Additional Equipment: ankle-mounted electronic shark deterrent (first 5 hours of swim).

-Feeding: custom smoothie, delivered from the boat every 40 minutes for first four hours; every 30 minutes thereafter.
+Nutrition Plan: custom smoothie, delivered from the boat every 40 minutes for first four hours; every 30 minutes thereafter.
 Occasional water and mouthwash.

 Recorded with Garmin Fenix 2, worn by observer.

 - Sunset: 2031

 - Twilight: 0407 (astronomical), 0449 (nautical), 0527 (civil)